-A best practice for when companies issue employee fuel cards is to have all drivers sign a driver fueling policy.
+A best practice for companies that issue fuel cards for employees is to have all drivers sign a fuel card policy.
 The policy should clearly state your expectations for how the cards should be used.
 Unfortunately, because many companies are unsure what to include, they skip the policy altogether.
 Let’s fix that with some quick tips for drafting an efficient and comprehensive policy.

 It might seem obvious, but it's a best practice to provide a brief explanation at the beginning so that drivers know what they are signing.
 Specify that the driver is being issued a card and PIN from your vendor.
 State in this introduction that the document outlines the permitted use of the cards and verifies the driver’s understanding of your expectations.